sbdchd/flake8-pie/README.md

 - PIE781: You are assigning to a variable and then returning.
 Instead remove the assignment and return.
 - PIE782: Unnecessary f-string.
 You can safely remove the `f` prefix.
+- PIE783: Celery tasks should have explicit names.

 ### PIE781: Assign and Return